 What a difference 4 years makes!
 By 2006 Americans had become fed up with our endless seeming involvement in Iraq, and Democrats gained control of both chambers of Congress.
 Then, the financial community nearly collapsed, as they had made too many questionable loans, and in 2008 we had to begin bailing them out with federal money.
 Democrats nominated Barack Obama, an articulate, thoughtful (he paused and thought before he spoke), organized, and passionate (“Yes, we can.”) candidate.
 He was very concerned over income inequality.
 Republican Senator John McCain was an honored war hero who had been a POW in Vietnam (He showed so much character that he refused to be released early, because others had been held in prison longer; that’s when his jailors crippled his shoulder.), but he looked old as he stumbled around the debate stage.
 Obama won due to his positive personal characteristics plus the issue of dissatisfaction over the financial meltdown.
 Obama was also a kind of post-racial candidate, as he didn’t stress the race issue, and his race appeared to have no effect on voters.
 How much do you remember about Obama and his election campaigns?
 What did you or your parents think about these election campaigns?

 Well, in 2012 Obama was re-elected President.
 Polls showed that his issues supporting the middle class helped him, as did voters’ perception that he cared about the average person.
 He had empathy.
 Republicans nominated a rich businessman Mitt Romney, former governor of Massachusetts (his RomneyCare for that state was actually similar to ObamaCare!).
 Romney was a Mormon who gave a lot of money to his church; he stuck by his wife’s side when she had cancer; he organized fellow business leaders to save the Salt Lake City Olympics.
 But he was weak in the foreign policy debate, and didn’t counter Obama’s implication that terrorism wasn’t much of a problem anymore (a terrorist attack had just killed our Libyan ambassador at Benghazi city), or Obama’s mocking of Romney’s concern over Russia (“Mitt, the Soviet Union doesn’t even exist anymore” said Obama).
-The rich guy Romney then was caught by a waiter’s cellphone, as he asked for donations from rich people: “You know, 47% of the American people doesn’t even pay taxes, and they’re not going to vote for me.”
+The rich guy Romney then was caught by a waiter’s cellphone, as he asked for donations from rich people: “You know, 47% of the American people don’t even pay taxes, and they’re not going to vote for me.”
 That 47% comment that gave the impression that Romney thought that nearly half of the American people were freeloaders was the kiss of death (actually, they still pay other taxes, such as state sales taxes, property taxes).
 President Trump repeatedly made fun of Romney, saying that he “choked” and lost the election.
 (Romney, now a senator from Utah, was the only senator to break party lines and vote to remove Trump for an impeachable offense in both of his impeachments.)

 And now we come to 2016.
 Nobody expected a Reality TV star with no political experience like Donald Trump to win the presidency, or even get the Republican nomination.
 Well, as an outsider he played on public discontent with politicians, so he hung derogatory labels on his opponents- lyin’ Ted (Senator Cruz of Texas), little Marco (Senator Rubio of Florida had desperately reached for a glass of water when giving a televised rebuttal to an Obama speech), low-energy Jeb (another Bush, this time the governor of Florida; again, some truth, I saw a split screen with a Trump rally versus Bush talking like a professor to a small crowd of people sitting in a living room somewhere), and of course Crooked Hillary (Clinton).
 Clinton was also overconfident, not expecting to lose normally Democratic states like Michigan and Pennsylvania, so she didn’t campaign there much.
 Trump was not a normal free enterprise, free trade Republican, as his willingness to engage in trade wars and his promotion of American businesses helped him with blue collar workers in these Rust Belt states.
 Clinton was hurt by her e-mail scandal, which federal prosecutors looked into (without any indictment).
 Clinton’s final problem was arrogance, as she brushed off many Trump supporters (when addressing an LGBTQ crowd) as “racists, sexist, homophobic, Islamophobic, basket of deplorables, totally unredeemable.”
 An interesting contrast- Clinton had had some Hollywood types lined up for her election night party; the next day, Trump was on the phone putting pressure on American business executives to keep their factories in the U.S. and open up new ones.
 So, what did you think about that campaign?
 What did you think about the Trump groping open mike comment?
 When that came out, that weekend one third of Senate Republicans called on Trump to be kicked off of the ticket.
 He fought back by inviting all of the women who had accused Bill Clinton of sexual harassment to sit in the front row of the next debate.
 So, Trump wins in a dirty campaign where voters get to choose between two unpopular candidates.